Clause 20: overtime

 20.5.2 Where an employee, at the direction of the supervisor, resumes or continues work without having had eight consecutive hours off duty, then such employee must be paid at the appropriate overtime rate until released from duty.
 The employee is then entitled to eight consecutive hours off duty and must be paid for the ordinary working time occurring during the absence.

 20.6.1 An employee recalled to work overtime after leaving the employer’s premises must be paid for a minimum of three hours' work at the appropriate overtime rates.

 20.6.2 The employee is not be required to work the full three hours if the job can be completed within a shorter period.

 20.6.3 A recall to duty commences when the employee starts work and terminates when the work is completed.
 A recall to duty does not include time spent travelling to and from the place at which work is to be undertaken.

-20.6.4 An employee recalled to duty within three hours of the commencement of usual hours of duty shall be paid at the appropriate overtime rate from the time of recall to the time of commencement of such normal work.
+20.6.4 An employee recalled to duty within three hours of the commencement of usual hours of duty must be paid at the appropriate overtime rate from the time of recall to the time of commencement of such normal work.

-20.6.5 This subclause shall not apply in cases where it is customary for an employee to return to the Department’s premises to perform a specific job outside the employee’s ordinary hours of duty, or where overtime is continuous with the completion or commencement of ordinary hours of duty.
-Overtime worked in these circumstances shall not attract the minimum payment of three hours unless the actual time worked is three or more hours.
+20.6.5 This subclause does not apply in cases where it is customary for an employee to return to the Department’s premises to perform a specific job outside the employee’s ordinary hours of duty, or where overtime is continuous with the completion or commencement of ordinary hours of duty.
+Overtime worked in these circumstances does not attract the minimum payment of three hours unless the actual time worked is three or more hours.